What is Critical Mass?

-The Edinburgh contingent meets from 5.30pm outside the Scottish National Gallery on The Mound, then we set off just after 6pm.
+The Edinburgh contingent meets from 6.30pm at Mid Meadow Walk, then we set off just after 7pm (we used to meet at 5.30pm outside the Scottish National Gallery but that’s changed).
 We cycle in a group around the city, waving to people and having a chat with each other as we go.
 The idea is to have a safe and enjoyable ride.

 Are there any rules?